KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

   guides(color = "none")
 ```

-20. Figure 10 : Comparing population between cars and PHV uding bar chart
+Figure 10 : Comparing population between cars and PHV uding bar chart
-a.
-The ‘filter()’ and ‘as.Date()’ function were passed into the plot to filter out specific timelines within a dataset;
+- The ‘filter()’ and ‘as.Date()’ function were passed into the plot to filter out specific timelines within a dataset;
-b.
-The ‘aggregate()’ function was used to aggregate the “Value” column using ‘mean()’ to determine its average;
+- The ‘aggregate()’ function was used to aggregate the “Value” column using ‘mean()’ to determine its average;
-c.	‘subset()’ was used to filter specific columns for plotting;
+- ‘subset()’ was used to filter specific columns for plotting;
-d.	‘ggplot()’ was used where the x,y and group arguments were passed globally, setting the axis of the line plot;
+- ‘ggplot()’ was used where the x,y and group arguments were passed globally, setting the axis of the line plot;
-e.
-The color aesthetics was then passed into ‘geom_bar()’, with ‘position_dodge’ argument passed for better side-by-side comparison;
+- The color aesthetics was then passed into ‘geom_bar()’, with ‘position_dodge’ argument passed for better side-by-side comparison;
-f.	‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
-g.
-The ‘geom_rect()’ function was added to mark out the boom of PHVs in the market;
+- The ‘geom_rect()’ function was added to mark out the boom of PHVs in the market;
-h.
-The ‘scale_y_continuous()’ function was used to set comma into y-axis labelling format and breaks were set between each value increment by 50,000;
+- The ‘scale_y_continuous()’ function was used to set comma into y-axis labelling format and breaks were set between each value increment by 50,000;
-i.
-The ‘scale_x_date()’ was used to set the time interval of four years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
+- The ‘scale_x_date()’ was used to set the time interval of four years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
-j.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-k.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-l.
-The completed code was assigned an object for ease of reference;
+- The completed code was assigned an object for ease of reference;
-m.	‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.
+- ‘geon_dl()’, along with the ‘smart.grid’ argument was passed inside the code to have a dynamic legend instead of a static one.

 ``` r
 # Creating filtering conditions